 Even if your child can't read yet, their chore chart can be text only.
 No picture cues.
 If you daily help them figure out that "F-f-f-fish" is their next chore, they'll catch on after a few weeks and go grab the fish food on their own.
 If more than one chore starts with the letter "P," you can gradually teach them to distinguish between "plants" and "pajamas" by the second letter.

 Create other situations where kids have to recognize a particular word to know how to proceed.
 Label drawers in your toy storage with words like "Animals" and "Toy food."
-Write each kid's name on a different party favor and have them find their own.
+Write each kid's name on a different party favor and have them find their own and their brother's.
 There are probably ways in your world that you answer the question of which is which for your child; well, label those things and teach them to figure it out themselves.

 Their own name and the names of family and friends: There's a fair chance your child's name is embroidered on their lunchbox or plastered on their wall or written inside their backpack.